n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

 You can see the global namespace uses
 [type alias](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-aliases) syntax to define objects.
-For import statements, we actually want to have values (not types) accessible, so we can't use the same approach there.
+For import statements, we want to have values (not types) accessible, so we can't use the same approach there.
 Instead, we import values and re-export them under the namespace using the composite `export import` operator.
 Thus, we collect all the constants, models, enums, interfaces under some common name, we can name it whatever we want, and it will be a single entry point for all our UI library-related data.
 As the result, we collected all data in one place, and the developer experience does not change from using the global object to having to import something.

 This part is a tradeoff to get all usage cases working.
 It adds some copy-paste routine, but then it is a comfortable way to supply developers with type definitions: we can use the global variable exposed by the UI library as we do in